jaras209/autodiff_engine/README.md

 - **Exponential and Logarithmic Functions**: Supports exp and log operations
 - **Chain Rule Support**: Automatically handles complex nested expressions using the chain rule
 - **Type Annotations**: Full type hints for better code maintainability and IDE support
+- **Labeled Values**: Value objects can be labeled for better graph visualization and debugging

 ## Installation